Laughing your leader to humility.

 1. “Laughing your leader to humility is probably the best medicine there is to counter some truly painful and embarrassing episodes in life.”
 So declared an old Taiwanese acquaintance as he shared with me an experience in which both he and his colleagues endured while on a business trip abroad; no need to mention any names, but the trip, he said, was an absolute horror!
 It was an experience everyone on that trip would rather forget.
 The episode in question was a press conference intended to announce a major merger.

 2. Drawing a capacity crowd, some people were there out of mere curiosity, others were followers of the eccentric president of a global plc in Asia, investors, financial journalists and even representatives of several European governments, including ministers of trade and commerce.
-The eccentric president spoke with typical banter and eloquence: surprising the audience who were there to hear all about the multi-billion dollar merger of two companies, one from the East and the other from the West.
+The eccentric president spoke with typical banter and eloquence: surprising the audience who were there to hear all about the multi-billion-dollar merger of two companies, one from the East and the other from the West.
 He began by attacking the imperialistic tendencies of European powers and introducing the substance to his chapter and verse of assertions, concluding by saying, “one bad turn deserves another.”
 Apparently, the proposed merger was an elaborate hoax.

 We chose to laugh